 These Friday evenings of peace after the week’s hectic crush are habits that take effort to scatter.
 Their ritual encompass a host of others.
 His bed is waiting for him clean, sheets neatly turned down and clothes hung outside to dry, though they will not in the rain, by an ayi hired to accommodate the rush of busy weeks.
 On hearing of his plans the worry in her eyes will remind him of the destruction of this scattering.
 Moving on, he assures her he is not.
 Not yet, at any rate, not for several months.
 The sheets will still be cleaned, the bed made.
 The daily pattern will continue.
 Leaving for Hong Kong for a few weeks, he will return to familiar pillow covers, bought years ago upon moving in.
 Reassured she smiles, amazed at this man’s freedom to abandon employment.

 Like freedom, scale stuns.
-Photography most easily, or most recently.
-Five hundred thousand people crushed into a single train station in Guangzhou’s winter.
-The overwhelming realization of size on seeing Shanghai’s skyline that first taxi ride in to the city at night, towers extending in every direction.
+Photography provides an example most easily, or most recently: five hundred thousand people crushed into a single train station in Guangzhou’s winter.
+The overwhelming realization of size new visitors have on seeing Shanghai’s skyline that first taxi ride in to the city at night, towers extending in every direction.
 Asked for the hundredth time the inevitable ‘why’ he answers no longer in specifics but with the memory of that boy leaving Tokyo in a whirlwind:

 “I moved here on a whim.”

-The question answered not at all, each side moved on to safer ground: plans immediate, travel hopeful, the eventual expression of desire, of the jealousy of time.
+The question answered not at all, each side moves on to safer ground: plans immediate, travel hopeful, the eventual expression of desire, or the jealousy of time.
 The ayi’s look of amazement at his freedom misses the scale, and thus the stun.
-To acquire the job he so casually concedes the man who employs her first had to abandon his family, his country, his employment in some distant place of equal comfort.
+To acquire the job he so casually concedes the man who employs her first had to abandon his family, his country, and his employment in some distant place of equal comfort.

 For a few more months though he will greet the ayi in the mornings, pack bag with novel and notebook instead of folders and laptop, and set out on foot to remember this city, this country.
 To remember the habits of a boy curious and stunned, fresh off a plane at twenty four, and unemployed.